pponec/DirectoryBookmarks/README.md

 * directory-bookmarks.kts i

-For integration with Linux, it is advisable to add some functions (from the the last command) to the end of the `.bashrc` file.
+For integration with Linux Ubuntu, it is advisable to add some functions (from the the last command) to the end of the `.bashrc` file.
 After reloading the `.bashrc` file, the following shortcuts can be used:

 * sdf [bookmark] # Save the current directory to the required bookmark
 * cdf [bookmark] # Change a current directory by a bookmark
-* ldf # list all saved bookmarks
+* ldf # list all saved bookmarks and directories

 ## Installation for Linux Ubuntu: